golang/proposal/design/33974-add-public-lockedfile-pkg.md

 // is write-locked; otherwise, it is read-locked. func OpenFile(name string, flag int, perm os.FileMode) (*File, error)

+// Read reads up to len(b) bytes from the File.
+// It returns the number of bytes read and any error encountered.
+// At end of file, Read returns 0, io.EOF.
+//
+// File can be read-locked or write-locked. func (f *File) Read(b []byte) (n int, err error)

+// ReadAt reads len(b) bytes from the File starting at byte offset off.
+// It returns the number of bytes read and the error, if any.
+// ReadAt always returns a non-nil error when n < len(b).
+// At end of file, that error is io.EOF.
+//
+// File can be read-locked or write-locked. func (f *File) ReadAt(b []byte, off int64) (n int, err error)

+// Write writes len(b) bytes to the File.
+// It returns the number of bytes written and an error, if any.
+// Write returns a non-nil error when n != len(b).
+//
+// If File is not write-locked Write returns an error. func (f *File) Write(b []byte) (n int, err error)

+// WriteAt writes len(b) bytes to the File starting at byte offset off.
+// It returns the number of bytes written and an error, if any.
+// WriteAt returns a non-nil error when n != len(b).
+//
+// If file was opened with the O_APPEND flag, WriteAt returns an error.
+//
+// If File is not write-locked WriteAt returns an error. func (f *File) WriteAt(b []byte, off int64) (n int, err error)

 // Close unlocks and closes the underlying file.
 //
 // Close may be called multiple times; all calls after the first will return a